-All assignments are due by 5:00 pm on the last day of the week for which chapters are assigned or last day of the module for which exams and papers are assigned, except your Self-Assessment paper which is due this semester on December 10th.
+All assignments are due by 5:00 pm on the last day of the week for which chapters are assigned or last day of the module for which exams and papers are assigned..
 Make-up work will be permitted when a university documented excuse is provided by the Student Affairs Office.
-Otherwise, participation in our discussion forums cannot be made up and all other assignments will be penalized 10% per calendar day.
+Otherwise, participation in our discussion forums cannot be made up and all other assignments will be penalized 10% per calendar day (except for the last assignments, when there is no time for making up work).